 What Are Alternatives to Restorative Yoga?

-Any Iyengar Yoga class is a great alternative to “restorative yoga”.
-All Certified Iyengar Yoga Teachers are highly trained in modifying poses for a wide variety of range of motion, mobility and health issues so that you can resume your entire yoga practice and not just one specific type of practice.
+Any alignment yoga class is a great alternative to “restorative yoga”.
+I am highly trained in modifying poses for a wide variety of range of motion, mobility and health issues so that you can resume your entire yoga practice and not just one specific type of practice.